Muay boran: Muay Thasao

+Muay Thasao is more recent compared to the other styles, and its main strength is its defense.

+Thasao boxers rely on speed and versatility, that allows them to change stance and posture as a way to adapt to their opponent's style while also protecting themselves from the opponent's leg kicks.

+Muay thai

 Muay Thai was originally known simply as "muay".
 The addition of "Thai" was to differentiate the style from western boxing in the early 1900s.
-Muay "Boran" only recently became a term used to encompass the origins of Thai martial arts due to the historical writings of Khet Siyaphai.
-With the increasing popularity of Muay Thai in the last few decades, nationalistic supporters of Muay felt a need to establish a history of the martial art, resulting in a sometimes unfounded account of the background of Muay Thai and Muay Boran.
+Muay "Boran" only recently became a term used to encompass the origins of Thai martial arts due to the historical writings of Grandmaster Khetr Sriyaphai (a Muay Chaiya practitioner) in the "Parithat Muay Thai" column.
+With the increasing popularity of Muay Thai in the last few decades, nationalistic supporters of Muay felt a need to establish a history of the martial art, resulting in a sometimes unfounded account of the background of Muay Thai and Muay Boran, extrapolated from brief mentions in written records.